miuchelsea/Grants-Program/applications/hydrox_wallet.md

 - Web 3.0 support with ease in connecting with dapps directly from the browser
 - Easy and intuitive staking to generate rewards for storing and securing the Polkadot network.

-We will integrate Polkadot DOT and Kusama KSM in the HydroX Wallet.
+We will integrate Polkadot and Kusama in the HydroX Wallet.
 In our pipeline, the team is also considering to integrate other major chains in the ecosystem, such as Acala, Karura, Bifrost, Altair, Centrifuge, Nodle, Moonriver, Moonbeam, Darwinia and Crab.Network, etc.

 ### Project Details